Welcome to today's edition of the Rush 24-7 podcast.

 We are losing this country.

-People are losing their freedom and they know it.
+People are losing their freedom, and they know it.

 They are losing their opportunity for economic advancement, and they know it.

-They see the debt piling up, they know what the tax rates for themselves and their kids and their grandkids are gonna be, and they don't like it.
+They know what the tax rates for themselves and their kids and their grandkids are going to be, and they don't like it.

 This is not an average run-of-the-mill every four years presidential race.